pytorch/pytorch/docs/source/notes/autograd.rst

             \partial_0v(x, y) & \partial_1v(x, y) \end{bmatrix} \\

 In PyTorch, the VJP is mostly what we care about, as it is the computation performed when we do backward mode automatic differentiation.
-Notice that d and *i* (imaginary number) are negated in the formula above.
+Notice that d and *1j* are negated in the formula above.

 **Why is there a negative sign in the formula above?**
 ******************************************************